remrama/lucidsub/guideline.md

 ### 1.5 Creativity/insight

-> Any explicit reference to a creative action in the dream or a realization made while dreaming that has an outcome on waking life.
+> Any reference to a creative action in the dream or a realization made while dreaming that has an outcome on waking life.
 This also includes comments and questions about lucid dreaming being used for creativity/insight.
 Examples commonly include (a) asking the lucid dream a solution to a real life problem and (b) creating a piece of artwork during the lucid dream.
 >
 > * _**I have composed both melodies and lyrics in dreams**, but I have also tried to practice the piano in dreams and it was nearly impossible.
 My hands were all crazy and I just couldn't focus.
 That's not to say that it wouldn't work for anyone, but it was a no-go in my experience._
 > * _When I was in college **I asked some monster for an answer to a calculus problem I couldn't get (went lucid since no such thing as monsters), to my surprise they were right when I tried what they said irl**..._